huanxuantian/Sockman/README.md

 =======

-repo test here and gerrit review then kenkins build it
+repo test here and gerrit review then jenkins build it